kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 - Enable CSI node registration without cloud API credentials on the node
 - Provide accurate volume capacity tracking by leveraging controller-side `VolumeAttachment` knowledge to account for non-CSI attachments
 - Improve scalability through controller-side batching and caching of cloud API calls
-- Maintain full backward compatibility; drivers that do not implement the new RPCs continue to work unchanged
+- Maintain full backward compatibility; drivers that do not adopt the new flow continue to work unchanged

 ### Non-Goals